-So apparently I’ve been missing a big part of my “Japanese-music-fan” life as I have only discovered this Japanese rock band whose rock music does not sound so Japanese but still sounds so friggin’ good, I’m talking about ONE OK ROCK.
+So apparently I’ve been missing a big part of my “Japanese-music-fan” life as I’ve only discovered this Japanese rock band whose rock music doesn’t sound so Japanese but still sounds so. freaking. good.
+I’m talking about ONE OK ROCK.

 I was totally clueless that the band playing was Japanese.
-When the lead vocalist suddenly started singing the Japanese lyrics, my sister and I went asdfghjklasdfghjklasdfghjklasdfghjklasdfghjkl… it was endless spazz until I said step aside and let me blog.
+When the lead vocalist suddenly started singing in Japanese my sister and I went asdfghjklasdfghjklasdfghjklasdfghjklasdfghjkl… It was endless spazz until I said step aside and let me blog.

-here it goes again.
-But this time it’s a whole package, it’s not just the voice that’s making me tingle in whatever sensation I don’t know, but the whole band.
-The heavy music is so to my liking.
+This time though it’s a whole package.
+It’s not just the voice that’s making me tingle but the whole band.
+The heavy music of ONE OK ROCK is so to my liking.

-It’s quite surprising to learn that this voice which my sister described as born-to-sing-rock-songs (harunosekai, 2012) actually belongs to a certain Takahiro Morita, who before joining ONE OK ROCK band, was a JE (Johnny’s Entertainment) trainee and was supposed to debut with NEWS.
+It’s quite surprising to learn that this voice, which my sister described as born-to-sing-rock-songs, actually belongs to a certain Takahiro Morita who, before joining ONE OK ROCK band, was a JE (Johnny’s Entertainment) trainee and was supposed to debut with NEWS.

-We’ve only learned of this band, but damn, the way they do their music, their music videos, everything, I’m sure we’re bound to be stuck with them in a loop.
-As I have said before, lyrics isn’t our priority anymore when listening to Japanese music, simply because they have this magic in their melodies that makes you feel that you understand them even if you really don’t.
+We’ve only learned of this band but, damn, the way they do their music, their music videos, everything, I’m sure we’re bound to be stuck with them in a loop.
+As I’ve previously said lyrics isn’t our priority anymore when listening to Japanese music, simply because they have this magic in their melodies that makes you feel that you understand them even if you really don’t.